-Stage-discharge relation is the relation between gage height (stage) and volume of water, per unit of time, flowing in a channel.
+Stage-discharge relation is the relation between the water-surface elevation, termed stage (gage height), and the volume of water flowing in a channel per unit time.

 Streamflow is the discharge that occurs in a natural channel.
 Although the term "discharge" can be applied to the flow of a canal, the word "streamflow" uniquely describes the discharge in a surface stream course.
 The term "streamflow" is more general than "runoff" as streamflow may be applied to discharge whether or not it is affected by diversion or regulation.